 The armrests are solid and actually provide support for the arms, unlike modern camp chairs with their cloth armrests that sag.

 Every Kermit Chair has a five-year limited warranty against defects in workmanship and materials which impact the function of the Kermit Chair.
 This warranty excludes damage caused by accidents or abuse.
 The Kermit Chair Company also provides a full-service repair facility for broken or tattered Kermit Chairs.
 A Kermit Chair can provide many decades of service and is a lifetime investment.
+If you don't lean the chair backward onto the rear legs, you will not have any problems with breakages.

 Every Kermit Chair comes standard with a black 1000 dernier nylon carry bag that is only 22" x 4" x 6" in loaded dimensions.